SoccerJack/Karel-1.16.3-TowerBuilder/README.md

 If you are reading this hi and also please dont just copy and paste before you know what the code actually does, thanks :)

+`By using my code you agree that this is Jack Mallett's code and it can't be claimed as your own`